3rd-Eden/FlashPolicyFileServer/README.md

 pf.add('blog.3rd-Eden.com:80', 'blog.3rd-Eden.com:8080'); // now has 3 origins
 ```

-#### server.add
+#### server.remove
-Adds more origins to the policy file you can add as many arguments as you like.
+Removes added origins from the policy file - you can add as many arguments as you like.

 ```js
 var pf = require('policyfile').createServer(['blog.3rd-Eden.com:80', 'blog.3rd-Eden.com:8080']);